nlordell/deadbeef/README.md

 **Use this with caution**, this assumes that the proxy address is computed in the exact same was as on Ethereum, which may not be the case for all networks.
 This feature is not officially supported by the tool.

-## Creating the Safe

-The above command will generate some [calldata](https://www.quicknode.com/guides/ethereum-development/transactions/ethereum-transaction-calldata) for creating a Safe with the specified owners and threshold.

-To create the safe, simply execute a transaction to the [factory address](https://etherscan.io/address/0x4e1DCf7AD4e460CfD30791CCC4F9c8a4f820ec67) with the generated calldata.
-The transaction can be executed from any account (it can be done in MetaMask directly for example).

-### Metamask Steps

-Go to Settings -> Advanced and enable `Show hex data`.
-When you go to create a transaction you will have a new optional field labelled `Hex data`.

-Send a `0eth` transaction to the factory address, placing the generated calldata in the `Hex data` field.

-Metamask will recognise it as a contract interaction in the confirmation step.

 ## Is This Vegan Friendly 🥦?